gephi/gephi-documentation/gephi-desktop/docs/Plugins/Filter.md

 Filters are pruning the graph by keeping only nodes and edges that satisfies filters conditions.
 They are either predicates or functions that reduce the graph, predicates are easy and return only true or false, whereas functions input a graph and output a graph.

-Please look at [[Plugin Quick Start]] to know how to create a new Netbeans Module.
-When you have your plugin module, that we will call *MyFilter*, you can start this tutorial.
+Create a new plugin module, that we will call *MyFilter*.

 One can find filters examples in the [FiltersPlugin module](https://github.com/gephi/gephi/tree/master/modules/FiltersPlugin/src/main).